-The Horizons School is not located in a secluded environment – we consider the city itself our campus.
-Our students learn to navigate a real-life community in a safe, supervised setting.
-The school building and residence are located in a quaint downtown neighborhood, which has all the amenities our students need within walking distance.
-In addition, our location gives our students easy access to the city’s public transportation system, which enables them to access all parts of the city and surrounding suburbs.
-We feel that using the real world as our classroom gives our students the opportunity to practice independence in the environment they will one day reside.
+The Horizons School is located in a vibrant community where students learn in a safe, supervised setting.
+The school building and residence are in a quaint downtown neighborhood, which has all the amenities our students need within walking distance.
+Our location gives our students easy access to the city’s public transportation system, which enables them to access all parts of the city and surrounding suburbs.

 For the answers to more frequently asked questions, visit our FAQ page.